Transfer of waste from Ibiza

 No hay anuncios

-Together with a dozen neighborhood and environmental organizations, they have announced the filing of an administrative contentious appeal against the agreement reached by the two island institutions, the content of which was reported by ARA Balears.
+Together with a dozen neighborhood and environmental organizations, they have announced the filing of an administrative contentious appeal against the agreement reached by the two island institutions, the content of which was advanced by ARA Balears.
 "The transfer from Ibiza increases the impacts of incineration," explains GOB spokesperson Aina Llauger.
-She highlights that the master plan for waste management foresaw that, if they were not used within a certain period, two furnaces would be closed: "If we now add Ibiza's waste, its life is extended."
+She highlights that the master plan for waste management foresaw that, if not used within a certain period, two furnaces would be closed: "If we now add Ibiza's waste, its life is extended."
 She adds that waste from Ibiza burns worse, because "Ibiza's selective collection is more deficient than ours."
 Furthermore, she regrets that the Consell de Mallorca has lowered the environmental requirement to receive all waste in shrink-wrapped bales and now accepts importing it in bulk.

 Cargando